confluentinc/ksql/docs/syntax-reference.md

 Insert the results of the `SELECT` query into the given stream/table.
 The stream/table should exist in the system and the schema of the results in the `SELECT` query should match the schema of the given stream/table.
-`PARTITION BY` clause is valid only to insert into a stream. `WINDOW`, `GROUP BY` and `HAVING` clauses are valid only to insert into a table.
+`PARTITION BY` clause is valid only to insert into a stream.
+The column in the `PARTITION BY` clause should be the same as the key column in the sink stream.

+`WINDOW`, `GROUP BY` and `HAVING` clauses are valid only to insert into a table.